-If you’re learning Tagalog or planning a trip to the Philippines, knowing how to say “octopus” is more than just vocabulary—it opens the door to conversations about seafood markets, beachside grilling, and the rich marine life of Philippine waters.
-The Tagalog word for octopus is pugita.
-This post will guide you through everything from pronunciation to practical usage, cultural context, and real-life examples.
-Whether you’re a beginner or brushing up on your skills, you’ll walk away ready to order pugita at a restaurant or chat with locals.
+The primary translation for octopus in Tagalog is pugita.
+This guide will walk you through everything from pronunciation to practical usage and real-life examples.
+Whether you’re a beginner or brushing up on your skills, you’ll be ready to order pugita at a restaurant or chat with locals about the latest catch.

-What Is “Octopus” in Tagalog?
+What Is Octopus in Tagalog?
 Pronunciation and Basic Meaning

 Fascinating Facts About Pugita (Octopus) in Philippine Waters